subsp4ce/libft/README.md

 # libft

-To compile run `make`
+Codam [42 Network] project: the aim of this project is to code a C library which includes recoding standard C library functions as well as coding utility functions designed by 42.
+The bonus functions are specifically for linked lists.
 <br/><br/>

-The aim of this project is to code a C library which includes recoding standard C functions as well as coding utility functions designed by 42.
-The bonus functions are specifically for linked lists.
+### Instructions
+- run `make` to compile
 <br/><br/>

 ### Skills